ddnexus/pagy/docs/guides/upgrade-guide.md

 ==- Replace the `:params` variable...

-- Use the `:querify` option, which is a `lambda` that can modify the string-keyed query hash at will.
+- Use the `:querify` option, which is a `lambda` that can modify the string-keyed params hash at will.
 It is a bit more verbose, but it's more powerful and low-level.
 It solves an incompatibility with the old high-level `:params` hash/lambda and improves performance.
 It is part of the [Common URL Options](../toolbox/paginators#common-url-options) group that gives you full and efficient control over the URL composition.